Racism in Japan: Other groups

-People of foreign origin and nationality are often called 外国人 (Gaikokujin) (foreign country person) or 外人 Gaijin (outsider or alien), with the latter term occasionally perceived to be pejorative and tended to be avoided by mass media.
+People of foreign origin and nationality are often called 外国人 (Gaikokujin) (foreign country person) or 外人 Gaijin (outsider or alien), with the latter term occasionally perceived to be pejorative and thus often avoided by mass media.

 South Sakhalin, which was once part of Japan as Karafuto Prefecture, had indigenous populations of Nivkhs and Uilta (Orok).
 Like the Karafuto Koreans but unlike the Ainu, they were thus not included in the evacuation of Japanese nationals after the Soviet invasion in 1945.
 Some Nivkhs and Uilta who served in the Imperial Japanese Army were held in Soviet work camps; after court cases in the late 1950s and 1960s, they were recognised as Japanese nationals and thus permitted to migrate to Japan.
 Most settled around Abashiri, Hokkaidō.
 The Uilta Kyokai was founded to fight for Uilta rights and the preservation of Uilta traditions in 1975 by Dahinien Gendānu.

-The Ōbeikei, living in the Bonin Islands, have a varied ethnic background, including European, Micronesian and Kanak.
+The Bonin Islanders of the Bonin Islands have a varied ethnic background, including European, Micronesian and Kanak.

 Although protection and refugee status has been granted to those seeking asylum from Myanmar, the same has not been offered to refugee Kurds in Japan from Turkey.
 Without this protection and status, these Kurds who have fled from Turkey due to persecution are generally living in destitution, with no education and having no legal residency status.
-A clash took place outside the Turkish embassy in Tokyo in October 2015 between Kurds and Turks in Japan which began after a Kurdish party flag was shown at the embassy.
+A clash took place outside the Turkish embassy in Tokyo in October 2015 between Kurds and Turks in Japan after a Kurdish party flag was shown at the embassy.
 Beginning in spring 2023, there was a significant increase in anti-Kurdish Japanese posts on the social media platform X. This was possibly fueled by Turkish people posting in Japanese on the platform.
 Kurds have reported receiving death threats and demands for their expulsion from the country.